-She has been free from hospitalizations for two years, and demonstrates confidence in advocating for herself.
+Currently, she has been free from hospitalizations for two years, and demonstrates confidence in advocating for herself.
 She is living in her own apartment and has developed a strong natural support system - including reunification with her family.
 Shortly, she will earn her Medical Assisting Certificate/AA degree and has already been selected to intern at a local clinic.
 As she prepares to successfully transition out of services with Telecare SOAR, she has communicated that her next goal is to attain a driver's license and car.

-As part of the Phase B FSP expansion to increase capacity and improve timeliness to services for community members, Telecare SOAR and Turning Point ISA are working on identifying and implementing Evidence-Based Practice models to assist consumers to more effectively fulfill their goals for recovery - including co-occurring substance use issues and successful completion of Mental Health Court and Co-Occurring Mental Health Court.
+more effectively fulfill their goals for recovery - including co-occurring substance use issues and successful completion of Mental Health Court and Co-Occurring Mental Health Court.
 Program outcomes are to reduce/prevent unnecessary emergency room, hospital, and jail utilization in order to assist community members to remain living the community at the least restrictive level of care - as independently as possible.